GathsaraH/wire-apps-api-boilerplate/README.md

 If you want to use this boilerplate with multi-tenancy architecture, ensure you use the following commands:

+> **Note:** The multi-tenancy setup in this project supports different tenant schemas.
+Each tenant has its own schema within the same database, providing better data isolation and security.

 - **Generate Prisma Client for Tenant Schema:**
   ```bash
   pnpm run db:generate:tenant